 HR should source experts

 Whilst HR teams are often looked to as the first port of call for any EDI issues, where there is a lack of expertise, HR teams need to be confident in their ability to push back and inform their leaders that external support is needed.
 HR teams are burdened with numerous issues and often assume a perpetual ‘firefighting’ mindset.
-Unfortunately, this is something that HR teams have become accustomed to, dealing with numerous issues that are not of their making, whilst being expected to resolve – all whilst being understaffed and under resourced.
+Unfortunately, this is something that HR teams have become accustomed to, dealing with numerous issues that are not of their making, whilst being expected to resolve – all whilst being understaffed and under-resourced.

-Caution must be taken be taken where EDI is concerned – if done poorly this will only create more and increasingly complex work for HR teams to resolve, with higher rates of attrition (particularly amongst underrepresented groups), employment tribunals and increasing levels of distrust from staff.
+Caution must be taken where EDI is concerned – if done poorly this will only create more and increasingly complex work for HR teams to resolve, with higher rates of attrition (particularly amongst underrepresented groups), employment tribunals and increasing levels of distrust from staff.

-Obtaining external assistance can ensure that progress is made on EDI without necessarily detracting from HR activities, however caution needs to be taken in partnering with EDI specialists.
+Obtaining external assistance can ensure that progress is made on EDI without necessarily detracting from HR activities, however, caution needs to be taken in partnering with EDI specialists.
 HR experts should be able to demonstrate in real terms the value that they are adding and the tangible outcomes that will result from working with them.
 HR teams should avoid EDI specialists that deliver the ‘feel good’ one-day workshops, without any demonstrable change.